How Does Identity Theft Happen? (and How To Avoid It)

 How to prevent identity theft via change-of-address scams:

 • Go paperless with your banking and other sensitive information.
+It’s much safer to have account statements sent to your email, rather than your physical mailbox.

-• Sign up for USPS Informed Delivery to receive a digital preview of items delivered to you.
+• Try to pick up your mail daily or use a secure mailbox.
+You can also sign up for USPS Informed Delivery to receive a digital preview of items delivered to you.

-Take action: Aura’s $1,000,000 identity theft insurance covers lost wages, phone bills, and other expenses due to identity theft.
+💪 Don’t get stuck dealing with identity theft alone.
+Every Aura plan includes 24/7 support and $1,000,000 identity theft insurance to cover lost wages, phone bills, and other expenses due to identity theft.
 Try Aura free for 14 days and see if it’s right for you.

 Do You Think Your Identity Has Been Stolen?
-Do This!
+Do This

 • Contact your identity theft insurance provider.
 If you have identity theft insurance, your insurer should be your first call.
 Aura’s team of 24/7 U.S.-based White Glove Fraud Resolution specialists will walk you through the steps of recovering from fraud and identity theft.
 Plus, if the worst should happen, every adult member on an Aura plan is covered by a $1,000,000 insurance policy for eligible losses due to identity theft.